Hikvision Surveillance Cameras & UK Councils

-Seven local authorities also disclosed they had technology made by Dahua, a Chinese company that has faced allegations of manufacturing facial recognition technology designed to track Uyghurs.
+Seven local authorities also disclosed they had technology made by Dahua, which has faced allegations of manufacturing facial recognition technology designed to track Uyghurs.

-Both companies face strict trade restrictions in the U.S. due to their alleged role in human rights abuses in Xinjiang.
+Both companies face strict trade restrictions in the U.S. due to their alleged role in Xinjiang.

 Although the exact number of devices was often not revealed by the councils, our research suggests that millions of pounds of taxpayer funds have been spent on Hikvision and Dahua’s products.
 Hammersmith & Fulham Council alone disclosed that it owns 1,790 Hikvision cameras.

 Public records show Hammersmith & Fulham Council had a contract worth £492,000 with Chroma Vision Limited between 2015 and 2020.
 Chroma Vision provided Hikvision technology to the council in their capacity as System Integrator during an extensive CCTV overhaul project, according to Hikvision.
 It’s unlikely, however, that the total value of the contract was for Hikvision’s products alone.

 Local authorities have not just bought cameras from the companies.
 Eleven of the councils also confirmed they owned Digital Video Recorders (DVRs), Network Video Recorders (NVR) and other hardware made by Hikvision.

 It is probable some of the NVRs are capable of facial recognition.
 However, no council confirmed it had used the technology for this purpose.
 The two facial recognition trials that were confirmed by Waltham Forest and Hillingdon Councils were not linked to Hikvision or Dahua.